Four freshmen earned all-conference honors this past season.

-Modise's Golden Eagles finished the season 9-12 overall with a five players posting double digit wins during the season including one with 20 or more wins.
-For the second consecutive season, Modise placed a player on the all-conference team.
+In his 2015-16 season, the Golden Eagles finished the season 9-12 overall with a five players posting double digit wins during the season including one with 20 or more wins.

 Prior to coming to Southern Miss, Modise was named the head coach of the North Carolina Wesleyan men's and women's tennis programs in 2007.
 The 2012 season saw Modise's teams continue to raise the expectations of North Carolina Wesleyan men's tennis after capturing a fourth-straight USA South regular season title, tournament crown and NCAA berth.
 The Bishops were ranked as high as No. 5 in the nation earlier in the season after defeating Kenyon College, which recently made a national championship appearance.
 This season also saw Wesleyan's women's team turn the corner with a third straight winning season and a share of the program's first USA South regular season championship.

 His five-year tenure at NCWC saw Modise produce 44 All-Conference performers (29 male, 15 female), four USA South Rookies of the Year (three males, one female), ITA Player of the Year to Watch, ITA Rookie of the Year, ITA Regional Doubles Champions, All-American (three males), NCAA Elite 8 and three Sweet 16 finishes, a Top 10 national rankings and one USA South Player of the Year.
 His Bishops combined for nine conference regular season and/or tournament championships, and he exits as the all-time winningest coach in the history of both programs.
 For his efforts, Modise earned the league's Coach of the Year award on four occasions.